asmaaraafat27/Basic-Bank-System-Website/README.md

 # Basic Banking System :bank:
-This project is the first task of tasks [The Sparks Foundation Internship](https://www.thesparksfoundationsingapore.org/).
+This project is the first task of [The Sparks Foundation Internship](https://www.thesparksfoundationsingapore.org/) tasks.
 The theme of this project is to create a simple dynamic "Banking System".
 ### Table Content:
 - [Overview](https://github.com/asmaaraafat27/Basic-Banking-System/blob/main/README.md#overview)